leetncamp/xltozoom/README.md

 Create and update zoom meetings from an Excel spreadsheet

 ### Dependencies
-zoomus (https://github.com/actmd/zoomus) Do not pip install this.
-See below for more info. openpyxl pytz
+openpyxl
+pytz

 ### Installation
 The zoomus python package handles creating and updating the JWT auth tokens.
 Otherwise, it just a thin wrapper over the zoom apis.
 I found 2 issues with the zoomus python package.
+The code for

 1. The zoomus package failed to wrap the API that adds panelists to a webinar.
 I added that wrapper in the static copy provided here.